 We oppose firearms registration or any other invasion or limitation of our Second Amendment rights.
 We support protecting one's self and family with necessary force, particularly when a perpetrator intrudes upon their property.
 We favor a rehabilitation center for minor juvenile offenders and an alternative school environment for repeat offenders who constantly disrupt the classroom and cause problems.
 We support coordination of local, state and federal governments in prosecution of crimes committed with electronic media.

-We support adequate funding for ODAFF for investigation of livestock and other agriculture commodities, products and supplies theft.

-We encourage the state develop guidelines for buyers of scrap metal to enable tracking of sellers to help prevent and discourage thefts.

-SAFETY

-We encourage additional annual funding allocations for volunteer fire departments to build adequate local firefighting capacity.
+We support adequate funding for ODAFF for investigating theft of livestock and other agriculture commodities, products, and increased penalties for perpetrators.
+SAFETY We encourage additional annual funding allocations for volunteer fire departments to build adequate local firefighting capacity.
 We oppose insurance companies/agents being the source point of collections for fire department assessments.
 We support county officials' authority to declare a burn ban during times of high fire risks and support the enforcement thereof.
 We support public funding and installation of dry fire hydrants.
 We encourage the voluntary effort of producers to put reflective tape and slow moving vehicles symbols on farm tractors and equipment.

-We support education and training efforts related to farm and all-terrain vehicle (ATV) safety.
+We support education and training efforts related to farm operations, grain storage, and all-terrain vehicle (ATV) safety.
 We support a statewide coordinated communications network system and an enhanced 9-1-1 system which would improve the efficiency of ambulance and emergency medical services in rural areas.
 We urge the state not to over-regulate rural fire departments.
-We recommend a multi-tiered program for the rural volunteer fire departments in the state regarding their regulation.
 SOCIAL SECURITY AND SENIORS We support a strong Social Security system.
 We oppose any negative net adjustments of the current Social Security system and support adequate continued federal funding of the Social Security program.
-We oppose the government borrowing Social Security funds to pay other U.S. obligations.
+We support the federal government investing Social Security funds in U.S. Treasury bills.
 The spouse or family of a deceased person should be able to keep the month's social security check in the month that the individual became deceased.

-We believe only U.S. citizens should be eligible to receive Social Security benefits, but non-citizens lawfully working with a visa or work permit should be required to pay into the Social Security system.
+We believe only U.S. citizens should be eligible to receive Social Security benefits, but noncitizens lawfully working with a visa or work permit should be required to pay into the Social Security system.

 We oppose any cuts in Social Security benefits and furthermore urge an increase of the death benefit to the beneficiary.

 We support the Older Americans Act.
 We commend the efforts of senior service programs, which serve senior citizens in Oklahoma, and further, we urge funding these programs, continuance and expansion into all counties in our state.

+HEALTH CARE

-HEALTH CARE We support continuation of an Oklahoma State University (OSU) teaching hospital and associated osteopathic doctor training which primarily returns physicians to rural Oklahoma.
-We support adequate health care, in a timely manner, for veterans with close scrutiny and continued oversight of U.S. Dept. of Veterans Affairs (VA) programs by the federal government.
+We support continuation of an Oklahoma State University (OSU) teaching hospital and associated osteopathic doctor training which primarily returns physicians to rural Oklahoma.

+We support providing a wide range of services to our veterans, including adequate health care in a timely manner, with close scrutiny and continued oversight of U.S. Dept. of Veterans Affairs (VA) programs by the federal government.

+We support veterans receiving healthcare at their local hospital if the care they need exists in that location.

 We support health care reform that does not disproportionately burden small, family-owned farms and businesses with additional costs.

 We support health care reform to cover all Americans with affordable and available basic health-care coverage.

 We support affordable prescription drugs for senior citizens.

 We encourage the federal government to simplify the information on and enrollment of Medicare Part D and provide more affordable coverage without gaps.